-Have you ever wondered how the smallest things look like up close?
+Have you ever wondered what the most minor things look like up close?
 From one grain of sugar in your coffee, a strand of hair, or your cheek cells, you can’t see these things and examine them closely with just your naked eye.
-If these items are already difficult to inspect, what more of the smaller parts of an organism and other things that seem almost invisible?
+If these items are already challenging to inspect, what of the smaller parts of an organism and other things that seem almost invisible?
 This is what microscopes are for.

 What Is A Microscope?